Live Weekend Classes Online (Zoom Video)

-At the Orca Institute we are always striving to be on the cutting edge of technology.
-We believe that this focus only serves to enhance our ability to deliver high quality content to our students.
-We are now offering our training online through our Virtual Classroom.
+At Orca Institute, we are always striving to be on the cutting edge of technology.
+We believe that this focus only serves to enhance our ability to deliver high-quality content to our students.
+We are now offering our training online through Zoom (Video).

-A computer with at least a dual core CPU and 4GBs memory.
+A computer with at least a dual-core CPU and 4GBs memory.

 A headset or array mic

-A high speed internet connection
+A high-speed internet connection

-When we switched to Online training 8 years ago I had the same concerns as you have expressed.
-At that point after 22 years of providing high quality training I did not want to make a change which would diminish our training.
+When we switched to Online training 10 years ago I had the same concerns as some have expressed.
+At that point, after 22 years of providing high-quality training, I did not want to make a change which would diminish our training.
 When I started the school my intent was to provide training with a strong focus on counselling and related skills in addition to hypnosis skills.

-In order to make our online course just as effective as our onsite one we added many videos of actual classes over 20 years and videos of myself working with actual clients.
-In the manual the video appears at the top of the page with an analysis of each session under it.
+In order to make our online course just as effective as our onsite one, we added many videos of actual classes over 20 years and videos of myself working with actual clients.
+In the manual, the video appears at the top of the page with an analysis of each session under it.
 Students are required to do 60 sessions with actual clients and there is constant support throughout the course.

 You have probably read that this course involves 6 Weekends (1 per month) of classes.
 These classes are live.
 You can see and hear everyone and they can as well.
 Classes are small so there is much opportunity to get personalized instruction.
 Diane is an excellent teacher and students like her.

-In addition, students demonstrate in actual sessions that they are have acquired the skills to practice competently.
+In addition, students demonstrate in actual sessions that they have acquired the skills to practice competently.
 This tells me immediately if the student is competent to practice or not as is an excellent measurement of whether they have learned as effectively as in our previous onsite training.
-The conclusion is that they do.
+My conclusion is that they do.